What are the services in Android systems and when are they used?

 39- Then, if we click on the Stop button, the onDestroy method will be executed, which will stop the music from playing.

 40- To see the list of running services, we must go to the section of the Android settings.

 41- Go to Settings - Apps - RUNNING.

 42- After following the path, we will see that we will have a list of running services.

 It is worth noting that so far, we have been able to move forward successfully, but there is another problem.
 That is, if its resources are as scarce as the device memory, it may cause the service to stop without us pressing the button.
-That is, its scarcity of resources may cause it to stop before we can make changes to it manually.
+Its scarcity of resources may cause it to stop before we can make changes to it manually.
 To solve this problem, we do the following.

 45- To do this, we need to design a notification.